What is the normal study load of a full-time student?

 Can I drop a course after the drop period?

-You are not allowed to drop a course after the drop period unless under extreme circumstances, such as long-term hospitalization.
+You are not allowed to drop a course after the Extended Drop Period unless under extreme circumstances, such as long-term hospitalization.
 Excuses such as insurmountable workload for taking too many courses or oversight in checking course registration status will not be entertained.

 What is the academic standing that a student has to maintain?